 We will need to verify your identity before you can access the information.
 This is done to protect the privacy and security of our Users.

 We use Google Analytics in Plerdy.
 This tool helps us to perform campaign analytics for our Clients.
-We collect data on your campaigns to provide it in conversion statistics and charts through the Google Analytics Reporting API.
+We collect data on your campaigns for use it in conversion statistics and charts through the Google Analytics Reporting API.

 The personal data Plerdy obtains with the help of Google Analytics is disclosed solely to our team members, contractors, and affiliated organizations that need access to this information to process it on behalf of Plerdy or provide our Services.

 A privacy-centric bill governs California consumers’ privacy – CCPA, standing for the California Consumer Privacy Act, valid from January 1, 2020.
-While getting ready for the GDPR (General Data Protection Regulation) in 2018, we introduced numerous enhancements to our product.
+While preparing for the GDPR (General Data Protection Regulation) of 2018, we introduced numerous enhancements to our product.
 We were prepared enough to provide efficient support to our customers who needed to comply when the CCPA was signed.
 Plerdy is devoted to protecting our consumers’ privacy.
 In this regard, we consider CCPA an opportunity to enhance our commitment.
-We neither gather and process users’ details other than those required for our service functioning nor ever change it.
-We acknowledge that the CCPA provisions, such as consumer rights, data protection addendum, data deletion, data retention, and pseudonymization, should be complied with.
-Therefore, Plerdy has put in place the corresponding processes and procedures which are in sync with our core values of customer trust and data privacy.
+We do not gather or process users’ details other than those required for the functioning of our service, and we do not change this policy.
+We acknowledge that the CCPA provisions, including but not limited to consumer rights, data protection addendum, data deletion, data retention, and pseudonymization, should be complied with.
+Therefore, Plerdy has put in place the corresponding processes and procedures which are consistent with our core values of customer trust and data privacy.

-In 2018, Brazil issued their own law, similar to GDPR, named “Lei Geral de Proteção de Dados”.
+In 2018, Brazil issued their own law similar to GDPR, named “Lei Geral de Proteção de Dados”.
 LGPD has been valid since August 2020.
 We assume liability to provide our Brazilian customers with secure services by adhering to the prescribed compliance policies.
-Getting ready for LGPD, we cooperated with vendors to make sure they’re compliant.
-In addition, we keep reviewing our security measures to track and implement ever-evolving industry standards and best practices.
+In preparing for LGPD, we cooperated with vendors to ensure their compliance.
+In addition, we continually review our security measures to track and implement evolving industry standards and best practices.